 - With automated invoicing and accounts payable, bookkeepers can save up to 1 hour each day.
-Plus, it saves up to $16 per invoice.
+Plus, it can save up to $16 per invoice.

-Even though these numbers greatly represent how beneficial tax management software is, we’d like to be more specific and talk about what makes such productivity increase and cost reduction possible.
+Athough these numbers greatly represent how beneficial tax management software is, we’d like to be more specific and talk about what makes such a productivity increase and cost reduction possible.

 In this article, we’ll talk about how to decide whether you need custom software and how exactly tax management software can benefit you.
-Moreover, we’ll cover what features you might need so as to have functional software, and how to be as precise as possible when budgeting your custom development.
+Moreover, we’ll cover what features you might need so as to have functional software, and how to be as precise as possible when coming up with the budget for your custom development.

 We have two articles dedicated to accouting software development.
 One is about custom software for companies and their financial departments and this one is for accounting companies who will use the software to keep track of their finance as well as do the bookkeeping of their clients with it.
 So, if you're closer to the first use case, feel free to follow the link to the corresonding article.